 And though you can't generate outbound clicks through Snapchat, you can try including shortened URLs in your captions that you can track through bit.ly and other services, or use Snapchat-specific promo codes for more measurable results.

 But that's pretty much it.
-For the most part you're going in with few signals of success.
+For the most part you're going in blind.

 However, the level of consistent engagement you can achieve is unreal when Followers "click through" to view your Snaps and binge on your Stories.